TanStack/router/docs/framework/react/decisions-on-dx.md

 All of this boilerplate, no matter how essential for providing a best-in-class type-inference experience, can be a bit overwhelming and can lead to inconsistencies and errors in the route configuration.

-... and this example configuration is just for rendering a single codes-split route.
+... and this example configuration is just for rendering a single code-split route.
 Imagine having to do this for 40-50 routes.
 Now remember that you still haven't touched the `context`, `loaders`, `search param validation`, and other features of the router 🤕.

 > So, why's file-based routing the preferred way?